Voiture-0/PlaceTemplater/README.md

 # PlaceTemplater
-Link a source image and have it scaled up with coordinates to be used as a template in r/place
+Link or upload a source image and have it scaled up with coordinates to be used as a template in r/place

 https://voiture-0.github.io/PlaceTemplater/